pramodboda/JavaScript-Roadmap-2020/6-Functions/0-Functions.md

 The function variable is  **hoisted**  up to the top of the current scope, which means that the function can be invoked before the declaration

+_It’s important that you know the difference between parameter and argument of a function_.
+A parameter is a variable/placeholder when defining a function.
+When a function is called, the arguments are the actual data you pass into the functions parameters.

 ```javascript
 console.log(checkNumber(62));
 console.log(checkNumber(77));